tillersystems/Stardust/README.md

 <img height="200" src="./logo.png">

-# TILLER RIGGING
+# STARDUST

 **This Repo contains all sources used to build a TILLER design system library.**

 ### Install

-  You can install Tiller-Rigging using either of the methods below.
+  You can install Stardust using either of the methods below.

   For YARN users:
   ```
-    $ yarn add @tillersystems/rigging
+    $ yarn add @tillersystems/stardust
   ```

   For NPM users:
   ```
-    $ npm install @tillersystems/rigging
+    $ npm install @tillersystems/stardust
   ```

 ### Explore